platiagro/platiagro/README.md

 ---
 **NOTE**

-As of today, Kubernetes version 1.14 is supported.
+As of today, Kubernetes versions 1.14 and 1.15 are supported.

 ---